Your Employment Rights as a Cancer Survivor

 Offer your employer a letter from your healthcare provider that explains your current

 health status, prognosis, and ability to work.
-Be prepared to educate the interviewer about your cancer and why cancer often does
+Be prepared to teach the interviewer about your cancer and why cancer often does

 not result in death or disability.